Loadable Modules - Extending the mesibo Platform

 #include "module.h"

-project = <Project ID>
+project = <GCP Project ID>

 endpoint = https://dialogflow.googleapis.com/v2